 readme.md file packaged with the Kubernetes plug-in workflow step package documents important limitations to consider when uploading your own manifest file.

 This guide is intended for systems administrators, engineers and IT professionals.
 Previous experience with Kubernetes is required.

 Before you begin, you must add a Kubernetes cluster as a cloud account (managed system).
 You can do this in one of two ways:

 - Add an existing Kubernetes cluster as a vCommander cloud account (managed system).
 See Adding a Kubernetes Cloud Account (Managed System) in the vCommander User Guide.

 - Create a new Kubernetes cluster through vCommander and have it automatically added as a vCommander cloud account (managed system).
 To learn how, search for "Kubernetes" in this Knowledge Base and choose the article for your preferred platform for deploying Kubernetes clusters.

 Install the plug-in step package

 This scenario uses the Kubernetes plug-in workflow step package (

-wfplugins-k8s.jar), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a managed system.
+wfplugins-k8s.jar), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a cloud account (managed system).
 The completion workflow in this scenario references this plug-in step.